October 6, 2021

 Promises of leveraging machine learning for my own work as a B2B marketer have lived mostly in the realm of the imagination.
 Even while predicting which customers are about to churn has been technically feasible for years, doing that has mostly been up to whether or not we had the data engineering, data science and ML engineering skills available to work on that.
 Continual opens the door for every data professional to tackle AI use cases for the organization, cheaper and faster.
 With the rise of product-led, user-centric growth models in B2B, digital marketing and product experiences are becoming interconnected, opening up new ML use cases across a holistic digital customer experience.
 That triggers one’s imagination even more: for example, “Which content topics will product user A appreciate the most in their next email?”, or, “What early signals are predictive of customer lifetime value?”

 I'm thrilled to join this team and can't wait to share some upcoming announcements with you soon.
-To see for yourself why I'm so excited about Continual, you can request a free trial here.
+To see for yourself why I'm so excited about Continual, you can request a demo here.